 A teaser is a form of parlay that involves a combination of two to ten wagers in which you can adjust the point spread or total to your specifications.
 These bets are therefore more likely to succeed, but the payouts are smaller than in a parlay.

 Finally, there is an option to bet on NFL futures.
 Rather than betting on an individual game, Futures offer gamblers the opportunity to bet on the eventual Super Bowl champion, divisional champion, or the number of wins that a team will accrue during the regular season.
 There are also futures bets available on postseason awards and other ongoing storylines.

 Another method of wagering on the NFL is live betting, also known as in-play betting.
 No longer are gamblers required to place their bets before opening kickoff and ride out the storm.
 Now users can watch a game unfold for one, two, or three quarters and place their bets based on updated odds.

-For example, the most recent Super Bowl between the Patriots and Rams turned into an offensive quagmire where neither team appeared poised to rack up many points.
+For example, the recent Super Bowl between the Patriots and Rams turned into an offensive quagmire where neither team appeared poised to rack up many points.
 Those viewers that read into game flow and placed a bet on the Under (even as it shifted lower) were rewarded by a comfortable payout in a game that ended 13-3.